 See also: The best cheap fitness trackers

 Although I detailed the watch’s impressive features above, the setup process might be enough to turn some users away.
-You can pair the Huawei Watch GT Runner to just about any Android device, though unless you have a Huawei phone you’ll have to sideload the Huawei App Gallery This is a result of the rocky Google-Huawei relationship as a result of the US trade ban.
-The knock-on is that the Play Store’s version of Huawei Health hasn’t been updated since 2020, so you need the most recent version from App Gallery to make everything tick.
+You can pair the HUAWEI Watch GT Runner to just about any Android device, though unless you have a HUAWEI phone, you’ll have to sideload the HUAWEI App Gallery.
+This is a result of the rocky Google-HUAWEI relationship due to the US trade ban.
+The knock-on is that the Play Store’s version of HUAWEI Health hasn’t been updated since 2020, so you need the most recent version from App Gallery to make everything tick.

 Expect to jump through quite a few setup hoops, and even more to export health data.

 When we first reviewed the HUAWEI Watch GT Runner, native syncing to Strava was impossible.
 Instead, we had to download the Health Sync app and jump through several hoops to get a single workout posted to the feed.
 Thankfully, this is no longer the case.
 It’s still a little tricky, and involves setting your HUAWEI account to specific countries, but you can follow these steps to sync HUAWEI Health and Strava.